"STARTER KIT" FOR

 • When did we first meet the murderer and did his/her behavior offer any clue?

-• Sgt.
-Townsend's legal-bureaucratic footdragging
+• Consider Sgt.
+Townsend's legal-bureaucratic footdragging.

 • Was SAWECUSS a reasonable hypothesis?